50 First Dates True Story: The Real Memory Condition Behind Lucy

-Believe it or not, 50 First Dates is based on the experiences of a real person, Michelle Philpots.
+Believe it or not, 50 First Dates is loosely linked to the experiences of a real person, Michelle Philpots.
 Michelle is from Lincolnshire in England, and in 1985, she was in a motorcycle accident that almost took her life.
 If you think that’s cutting it fine, think again – in 1990, she was involved in a car accident that almost took her life.
 She’s one lucky lady, and while the accidents weren’t fatal, they cost her something – her memory.

 Thanks to both accidents, Michelle wakes up daily thinking it’s the day before.
 This is called anterograde amnesia, a condition in which Michelle’s brain prevents new memories from graduating from short-term to long-term.